cmateu/galstreams/README.md

   - by giving a list of coordinates

 - The streams_lib_notes.ipynb iPython Notebook keeps record of intermediate computations made for some of the stream's data to comply with one the four available constructors.

+The mwstreams package can be use to replicate Figures 2, 3 and 4 in Mateu et al. (2017b).

 ----------